Leopold II of Belgium: Domestic reign

 The first revision of the Belgian Constitution came in 1893.
 Universal male suffrage was introduced, though the effect of this was tempered by plural voting.
 The eligibility requirements for the Senate were reduced, and elections would be based on a system of proportional representation, which continues to this day.
 Leopold pushed strongly to enable a royal referendum, whereby the king would have the power to consult the electorate directly on an issue, and use his veto according to the results of the referendum.
 The proposal was rejected, as it would have given the king the power to override the elected government.
 Leopold was so disappointed that he considered abdication.

-Leopold emphasized military defence as the basis of neutrality, and strove to make Belgium less vulnerable militarily.
+Leopold emphasised military defence as the basis of neutrality, and strove to make Belgium less vulnerable militarily.
 He achieved the construction of defensive fortresses at Liège, at Namur and at Antwerp.
 During the Franco-Prussian War, he managed to preserve Belgium's neutrality in a period of unusual difficulty and danger.
 Leopold pushed for a reform in military service, but he was unable to obtain one until he was on his deathbed.
 The Belgian army was a combination of volunteers and a lottery, and it was possible for men to pay for substitutes for service.
 This was replaced by a system in which one son in every family would have to serve in the military.
+According to historian Jean Stengers, Leopold II’s imperialism was driven by economic advantage rather than political grandeur.
+Leopold sought to maximise profit through efficient exploitation, including forced labour and direct revenue.
+However, Stengers emphasises that Leopold’s voracity was not solely for personal enrichment; it was also rooted in patriotism—a desire to ensure Belgium’s prosperity and embellishment.